How you interact with and relate to others can impact how successful you are in life and your career.

 10. Ask for Feedback

 Try different strategies when making small talk at work and ask for feedback, especially from those you already have a relationship with.
-And ask your colleagues and work friends how you’re doing with your people skills and keep track of what they say.
+Ask your colleagues and work friends how you’re doing with your people skills, and keep track of what they say.
 That way, if anyone gives you negative feedback, you can take the time to self-reflect on why that is happening and change your approach.

 You can also ask your friends or family members for constructive criticism or suggestions on how you can improve.